etherealxx/batchlinks-webui/README.md

 - Progress bar (the yellow bar) doesn't progress as expected (v3-16-2 branch)
 - ~~The delay between file is downloaded and the output shows is really long (1min+) on [camenduru's v1.6 colab](https://github.com/camenduru/stable-diffusion-webui-colab) (Gradio related?)~~ Seems like fixed in [v1.1.0](fe6feafc07fbbe3efd2883b33855f8d66b5f89ea)
 - Sometimes notification sound doesn't play when downloading same file twice in a row
+- Windows: The delay between file is downloaded and the output shows is pretty long, and even sometimes the notification comes at the wrong time.

 <!-- CONTRIBUTING -->